mctinker/Map-Tasker/README.md

 A portion/example of the results can be found at https://imgur.com/a/KIR7Vep.

+The Tasker backup xml can either be manually uploaded to your Mac/Google Drive, or this program can fetch it directly from your Android device.

 ### Program Dependencies
 -	Python version v3.10 or higher and Tkinter (not included with Python 3.10 from 'brew')